What are Hosted Applications?

 With the recent increase in Internet bandwidth it is now possible to run terminal server based applications over the Internet not just on an organisations Wide Area Network (WAN).
 Many companies are now hosting their client-server applications “in the cloud” as Hosted Applications allowing them to access then anywhere over the Internet.
-The terminal server software installed on PCs also have versions for non-Windows devices running Mac, iOS and Android, This means that almost any application can become a “Cloud” application running on any device.
+The terminal server software installed on PCs also have versions for non-Windows devices running Mac, iOS and Android, this means that almost any application can become a “Cloud” application running on any device.

 These type of applications come under the umbrella terms of: Remote Apps, Remote Applications, WebApps, Terminal Services applications, and more widely as part of Hosted Desktops or Remote Desktop Services.

-Benefits of Hosted Applications?
+Benefits of Hosted Applications & Hosted Software?

 Three reasons: convenience, security, cost.

-By using hosted applications, whether Software as a Service or desktop applications on a hosted terminal services platform businesses have all the convenience and flexibility that cloud computing offers.
-Meaning they can run applications from anywhere via the Internet
+By using hosted applications, whether Software as a Service or desktop applications on a hosted terminal services platform businesses have all the convenience and flexibility that cloud computing offers, meaning they can run applications from anywhere via the Internet.

 As all the infrastructure is maintained by the hosting provider businesses no longer need to worry about IT, that is someone else’s problem.
 Hosting providers will be geared up to manage infrastructure on a large scale with redundancy built in along with managed backups, updates, patches and anti-virus.